senzing-garage/docker-init-container/README.md

 ## Overview

-The `senzing/init-container` performs all of the Senzing initializations which require `root` permission.
+The `senzing/init-container` performs Senzing initializations.
 The initializations are seen in the [init-container.py](init-container.py) script.

-`senzing/init-container` has the following applications:

-1. **Kubernetes** - as an `initContainer`.
+**Synopsis:**

+1. If needed, copy `*.template` files into actual files.
+1. Change file permissions and ownership.
+1. Modify contents of `ini` files
+1. If needed, populate Senzing's `SYS_CFG` database with default configuration.

 ### Contents